 In practice, many asset protection tools are effective because they throw up roadblocks to stall out the lawsuit process.
 In our experience, a properly established DST stops lawsuits before they’re even filed.

 You can, sure.
 But it may or may not be the best structure for you.
 Again, the only person who should be calling the shots on asset protection structures is the legal expert of your choosing.
-The DST may be a great choice for you regardless, particularly if your doing business in California.
+The DST may be a great choice for you regardless, particularly if you are doing business in California.

 But if you’re outside of the state with no interests there, there’s an alternative that works for a broad range of investors.
 The anonymity, asset protection, and operational benefits offered by the DST can be duplicated with other tools.
 To be precise, the Series LLC combined with Anonymous Land Trusts is a system that offers top-notch protection to investors in all other U.S. states.
 If you have multiple properties, investigate the Series LLC first.
 It uses that same parent-child structure that makes compartmentalization a snap with the DST.
-Anonymous Land Trusts can easily disguise company and property ownership–they go hand in hand with the Series LLC.
+Anonymous Land Trusts can easily disguise company and property ownership--they go hand in hand with the Series LLC.
 These tools together will offer the same powers, and perhaps additional benefits, to real estate investors or business owners in other states.